simonsobs/ocs/docs/developer/clients.rst

     print("Starting Data Acquisition")
     yield therm_ops['acq'].start()

 This will continue running until we command it to stop.
-Our full Basic Client looks like::
+Our full Control Program looks like::

     import ocs